hostops/PHPFileUploader/README.md

 # PHPFileUploader
-PHP program for uploading files
+PHP program for uploading files.
+Upload public files on your server.